luann8331/opensage-adk/docs/wiki/user_guide/Setup.md

 ## Adding tools to your agent

-OpenSage supports three tool types you can enable in your agent:
+OpenSage-ADK supports three tool types you can enable in your agent:

 **Python tools** (callable functions)
 **Agent Skills** (bash/Python scripts discovered from `bash_tools/`)